College of Business Administration

 The following learning goals form the foundation of the learning activities that occur within the Integrated Core Curriculum:

 Based on the declared major, the Integrated Core Curriculum will consist of at least 11 courses arranged in sequential order on which to build a foundation.
-Students will begin with Core 1 – 4, must maintain a 2.0 minimum GPA in these courses and meet all course prerequisites in order to move on to the upper 300 and 400-level Core Courses.

 Additional guidelines for the Core are: